Co-Founder and President- Steven S. Smith

-Steven S. Smith is the Founder and President of Guardian Defense.
-The first program created under Guardian Defense is the A.C.T.
-(Assess, Challenge and Train) School Program.
-Smith authored and developed the program upon noticing an absence of training for teachers to know what to do in the event of a threat on campus.
+Steven S. Smith is the Co-Founder and President of Guardian Defense.
+Smith authored and developed his first program in 2013 upon noticing an absence of training for teachers to know what to do in the event of a threat on campus.
 Working directly with schools and studying various school tragedies such as the Beslan school hostage crisis in Beslan, North Ossetia-Alaina, Russia and more recently, the Sandy Hook Elementary massacre in Newtown, Connecticut, Smith knew he had the tools and skills to develop a program that would make an impact in the community.

-Since 2013, Smith and his team of instructors have taught the ACT School Program to staff at elementary, middle, and high schools; pre-schools; and religious education centers.
-In addition to the ACT School Program, Smith and Guardian Defense Lead Instructor and Security Specialist, Carmelo Colon, Jr. created the ACT Workplace Violence-Active Shooter Program.
-To date, over several thousand employees have been trained.
+Since 2013, Smith and his team of instructors have taught the Active Threat Response Program (ATRP) for Schools to staff at elementary, middle, and high schools; pre-schools; and religious education centers.
+Additionally, Smith and Guardian Defense Lead Instructor and Security Specialist, Carmelo Colon, Jr. created a similar model for the workplace that includes a workplace violence prevention piece.
+To date, thousands of employees have been trained.

-In 2014, the ACT School Program gained even more traction when Smith sat on a committee of law enforcement officers within Broward County, Florida, and assisted in the development of the Broward County School Board Active Killer Program.
-Facilitated by the law enforcement community within Broward County, this program modeled the ACT School Program by utilizing concepts taught in the lecture-style training; paired with the effectiveness of scenario-based exercises.
+In 2014, his school program gained even more traction when Smith sat on a committee of law enforcement officers within Broward County, Florida, and assisted in the development of the Broward County School Board Active Killer Program.
+Facilitated by the law enforcement community within Broward County, this program modeled Smith’s program by utilizing concepts taught in the lecture-style training; paired with the effectiveness of scenario-based exercises.

 In 2015, Smith expanded his course offerings by introducing the Single Officer Active Shooter Response Course (SOASRC) specifically for law enforcement officers.
 The SOASRC provides the proper training and skills needed for officers to respond to a threat alone through a variety of teaching styles.

 Over the years, the programs for schools, colleges, businesses and places of worship have evolved to encompass more training for not just staff and teachers, but for administration.
-In 2016, Guardian Defense changed the names of the ACT Programs to A.T.R.P.
-(Active Threat Response Program).
-Seeing a need for a true wrap-around service, Guardian Defense also rolled out a six-month program known as the Full-Scale ATRP for Schools and a similar model for businesses.
+In 2016, Guardian Defense saw a need for a true wrap-around service, and began pushing the initiative of Policy-Train-Drill.
+Guardian Defense also rolled out a six-month program known as the Full-Scale ATRP for Schools and a similar model for businesses.
 This specific program is the first of its kind and revolutionizes the way staff, teachers and students respond to a threat, while administrators are taught how to lead their school in safety.
 This program develops the right procedures for the school and workplace, trains the staff in threat response and sets a foundation for drills and safety exercises.
 The organization is left self-sufficient and self-reliant at the completion of the program.

 In 2016, Smith coordinated his own summit on school safety titled, “The Ultimate School Safety Telesummit: How to Protect your School in Emergencies and Violent Attacks.”
 This summit highlighted a number of safety issues that affect our schools today, like bullying, drugs, active shooters and natural disasters.
 Smith interviewed a total of nine school safety experts, including Michael Dorn from Safe Havens International, and concluded with his own session on active threat response options.

-Since 2015, Smith has been offering free to low-cost seminars to school administrators to assist them in getting their schools up to speed.
-In 2016, Smith rolled out a program for civilians to know what to do in the event they are faced with a violent event, such as an active shooter, while in public.
+Smith has offered free to low-cost seminars to school administrators to assist them in getting their schools up to speed.
+In 2016, Smith rolled out a program for civilians to prepare for a threat while in public.
 This program has been presented both at conferences and held open to the public at a local university.

 In 2012, Smith became certified by Broward County Institute of Criminal Justice as a Firearms Instructor.
 The next year, Smith completed a 64-hour in-depth instructor techniques course geared toward learning the tools necessary to instruct and facilitate presentations.
 In the same year, he attended an explosive breaching course in Alabama and became a certified explosive handler.
 Smith has also attended numerous seminars on active shooters and motivational speaking.
 He also completed the Active Shooter Instructor Program at the FLETC facility in Georgia in 2014 and has been able to teach what he has learned to employees within his department.

-In 2013, Smith presented the ACT School Program to the chief and was approved for implementation within the city where he works.
+In 2013, Smith presented his first school safety program to the chief of police who approved it for implementation within the city where he works.
 Smith left the narcotics unit to occupy a new position for the city in order to teach this program.
 Within a few short months of its approval, he had successfully trained two schools with overwhelmingly positive feedback.
-Smith is also responsible for instructing all officers on the local public school board lockdown procedures.
+Smith was also responsible for instructing all officers on the local public school board lockdown procedures.

 One of Smith’s most noteworthy accomplishments in law enforcement has been his impact on recent policy changes within the department regarding how police view school intruders.
 Previously, any trespasser on school grounds during school hours or a school event was treated as a priority “5” call.
 A priority “5” call is considered the lowest priority and can result in a delayed dispatch and response time.
 A policy was written by Smith and colleagues to change the priority level from a five to a one.
 Priority 1 requires an alert tone over the police radio and an emergency response (lights and sirens) by patrol officers.
 The new policy was approved by command staff in 2014.
 He then submitted new Standard Operating Procedures (SOP) on how police will respond to intruders on school grounds which was approved soon thereafter.

-In January 2017, Smith and four of his peers were awarded “Officer of the Month” recognition for their involvement in a hostage-rescue mission.
+In January 2017, Smith and four of his peers (two of which are current GD instructors: Jared Gross and Chris Troiano) were awarded “Officer of the Year” recognition for their involvement in a hostage-rescue mission.
 This same group was later presented with the Medal of Valor in May for the courage they displayed during this critical incident.